metabase/metabase/docs/troubleshooting-guide/sync-fingerprint-scan.md

 ### Sync and scan take a very long time to run

-**How to detect this:** Sync and scan take longer than a few seconds to complete, and/or the UI freezes while you are waiting for them to finish.
+**How to detect this:** Sync and scan take a long time to complete.

-**How to fix this:** The root cause is usually an unusual database schema.
-For example, if you have a table with several thousand columns (not rows---columns), it will take Metabase a while to scan them all.
-While this may seem unlikely, it can sometimes happen when a table has been pivoted so that (for example) customer IDs have been turned into columns.
+**How to fix this:**
+1. For sync, this is usually caused by a large database with hundreds of schema, thousands of table and with hundreds of columns in each table.
+If only few of those are needed in Metabase, then restricting the privileges used to connect to the database with will make sure that Metabase can only sync a limited subset of the database.
+2. Scanning normally takes longer than sync, but changing the amount of fields which has "Filtering on this field" set to "A list of all values" to either "Search box" or "Plain input box" will mean that those will not be included in the scan.

 You can "fix" this by disabling scan entirely by going to the database in the Admin Panel and telling Metabase, "This is a large database," and then going to the Scheduling tab.
 However, sync is necessary: without it, Metabase won't know what tables exist or what columns they contain.
-To actually solve the problem, you will have to re-think the organization of your database.

 [bugs]: ./bugs.html
+[community-db-drivers]: /docs/latest/developers-guide-drivers.html
 [etl]: /glossary.html#etl
 [metabase-api]: ../docs/latest/api-documentation.html
 [metabase-mongo-missing]: /docs/latest/administration-guide/databases/mongodb.html#i-added-fields-to-my-database-but-dont-see-them-in-metabase
+[sync-frequency]: /docs/latest/administration-guide/01-managing-databases.html#choose-when-metabase-syncs-and-scans
 [troubleshooting-db-connection]: ./datawarehouse.html#troubleshooting-your-database-connection